 Jim Augerot is an Emeritus Professor in the Department of Slavic Languages and Literatures at the University of Washington.
 Although his main work has been with the Slavic Languages, he has been involved in Romanian affairs since his first two-year stay in Cluj-Napoca in 1964-66.
 He is the author of a Romanian textbook for college students and a joint work (with Dumitru Chitoran and Hortensia Parlog) on the comparison of Romanian and English pronunciation.
 He has been active in the promotion of the study of Eastern Europe both in the Slavic Department and as Chair/Director of the Russian, East European and Central Asian Studies (2009-2012).
 He looks forward to greater inclusion of Romanian studies at the University and increased involvement of the community in all facets of modern Romania.

-Dana Cozmei is a Senior Program Manager at Microsoft with many years of experience in complex project management, software development and testing.
+Dana Cozmei is a Principal Program Manager at Microsoft with many years of experience in complex project management, software development and testing.
 In her free time, Dana enjoys painting and piloting planes.
 A native of Romania, Dana will bring to ARCS her firsthand knowledge of the contemporary art scene and living cultures of her birthplace, in addition to offering guidance with project management and coordination.